htrajan/ht-drawsteel/Bestiary/Radenwight Maestro.md

 **End Effect**

 At the end of their turn, the maestro can take 5 damage to end one save ends effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.